sannalin/API-Lab-group-3/Carlo Sicanica/Example 1/README.md

 ## Contributors

-Example made by Uriel Javier https://github.com/UrielJavier/track-hand
+Example based on the code by Uriel Javier https://github.com/UrielJavier/track-hand